 When contractors are pouring concrete for the foundation walls they use forms to pour the concrete into.
-Once the concrete has set-up and gained strength, they strip the forms away leaving the exposed rock voids .
+Once the concrete has set-up and gained strength, they strip the forms away where you can then clealy see the concrete.

 Occasionally you will see “rock pockets” where there is exposed rock, called aggregate by concrete contractors.
 When a buyer or home owner sees this, they will often worry that the foundation is defective and not structurally sound; possibly thinking that they’re facing a serious problem.
 The first question may be what caused this to happen and why didn’t the contractor fix it.

 Rock pockets may be caused by a number of things, some examples: